vblancoOR/seriation_mathopt/README.md

+# Unified Optimization Framework for Matrix Seriation under Stress and Effectiveness Criteria

+by Víctor Blanco, Alfredo Marín, and Justo Puerto

+Preprint available at arxiv.

-# Seriation via Mathematical Optimization
+## Seriation via Mathematical Optimization

 This repository contains code and experiments for solving matrix seriation problems using mathematical optimization techniques.
 Our focus is on exact formulations that optimize stress-based and efficiency-based objective functions, with applications in data visualization, pattern recognition, and cluster detection.